 The first step is to measure the space in your kitchen that is dedicated to your fridge.
 This is even more important if you are buying a condominium or apartment that already comes with a pre-allocated space.
 While it is okay to buy something smaller (though it might look a bit awkward with too much space around the edges), buying something too big will result in it not being able to fit.
 Make sure to leave 50mm of space around the back and sides for the heat to dissipate.

 Another thing to note is to measure your doorway.
-Do make sure that your fridge can fit through the door into your kitchen.
-That being said, the delivery people usually can dismantle the door of the fridge to fit through the door and reassemble it back when in the kitchen.
+Do make sure that your refrigerator can fit through the door into your kitchen.
+That being said, the delivery people usually can dismantle the door of the refrigerator to fit through the door and reassemble it back when in the kitchen.

 2. Storage Size / Capacity